scottwittenburg/websocket-servers/README.md

 ## Project setup

-Steps to get project up and running
+Steps to get project up and running.
+All commands given below should be executed from the root of the repo.
+At a high level the steps are:

+1. Build the client application (Client setup)
+2. Install and run a server implementation (Pick one from Server setup)
+3. Run the application (point your browser at http://localhost:8080/static/index.html)

 ### Client setup

 ```
 npm install